Finding Love After 60 – Advice from the Sixty and Me Community

 This leaves many women wondering whether it is worth re-entering the dating world and looking for the best way to go about finding love after 60.

 When I asked women in our Sixty and Me community: Can we be loved again?
 Is finding love after 60 possible?
 The feedback was always enlightening.

 Finding Love after 60 Starts with Loving Yourself

 Some women said that they could not imagine being loved again.
-Others said that they had tried dating, but none of their relationships had worked out.
-So they have started focusing on their own interests, activities and families, regardless of whether they can find “the right man.”
+Others shared that they had tried dating, but none of their relationships had worked out.
+So they have started focusing on their own interests, activities, and families, regardless of whether they can find “the right man.”

 Many women our age are having a hard time trusting men – whether due to a painful divorce or a series of disappointing dating experiences.
 Many women over 60 find that their sense of confidence is broken and feel disillusioned by men and marriage.

-A few women mentioned that they observed many men our age are emotionally damaged and others find that they no longer trust men’s motives.
+A few women mentioned that many men our age are emotionally damaged, and others find that they no longer trust men’s motives.
 Others said that the longer you are single, the harder it becomes to fall in love.
-You get set in your ways, and are no longer willing to make yourself vulnerable in the ways that dating requires, or be open to a new serious romantic relationship.
+You get set in your ways and are no longer willing to make yourself vulnerable in the ways that dating requires, or be open to a new serious romantic relationship.

 Women Over 60 Value their Independence

 Many women our age might have had marriages where the man was “in charge” and where we might have felt we were making our own interests and needs subservient to his.
-Some women commented that they doubt they’ll ever find love again, because they don’t want to have to take care of a man, and would rather just take care of themselves.
+Some women commented that they aren’t even looking, because they don’t want to have to take care of a man and would rather just take care of themselves.

 Other women said that even though they realize that they do not “need” a man to make them happy, they would like to find someone to share their lives with.